ChromeProtector/ChromeProtector/README.md

 3. Implement words similary checks agains list of protected domains (configured)
 4. Configuration data of the extension should be easy to export to compute some hash to validate configuration
 5. Consider showing more info about SSL/TLS certificates
-6. Consider saving SHA1 of certificates for logging purpuses (just to show user that something changed, level of warning could be configured)
+6. Consider saving SHA1 of certificates for logging purposes (just to show user that something changed, level of warning could be configured)